How to calculate pond area & volume

 This allows varying depth for aquatic plants that will naturalise the pond.

-Because calculating the exact volume using a math formula is near impossible, i simply take 1/2 the max depth and multiply it by the surface area.
+Because calculating the exact volume using a math formula is near impossible with natural, free-form ponds, I simply take half the maximum depth or use and average depth and multiply it by the surface area.

-I would multiply the surface area by 1/2 the depth.
+I would multiply the surface area by half the depth.

-If you want to get the exact volume you really need to measure the water as it goes into the pond.
+If you want the exact volume, you really need to measure the water as it goes into the pond.

 Just write down the number on the meter before you start filling the pond and subtract it by the number the meter reads when you finish filling the pond.